 Dawn Nickel (PhD),

 Dawn is an accomplished and resilient leader with over 20 years of private and public sector experience, primarily developing and directing complex research programs.
-Prior to joining InsideOut Dawn ran a high functioning unit that sought to increase cross-governmental capacity for evidence-informed policy and decision-making.
-Dawn brings a wealth of business knowledge and management experience to the InsideOut team, but her current role draws more specifically upon her academic background.
-With a PhD in social and health care policy, Dawn has expertise in qualitative and mixed-method research design and deployment, as well as outstanding analytical, writing and editing abilities.
+Prior to joining InsideOut, Dawn ran a high functioning unit that sought to increase cross-governmental capacity for evidence-informed policy and decision-making.
+With a PhD in Social and Health Care Policy, Dawn has expertise in qualitative and mixed-method research design and deployment, as well as outstanding analytical, writing and editing abilities.
 As a woman in long-term recovery (over thirty years) from a substance use disorder, an anxiety disorder, and intimate partner violence, Dawn is also able to bring the lens of her own lived experience to a range of InsideOut’s projects.
 A respected thought leader in the women’s recovery sphere, Dawn’s life passion is leading a nonprofit organization that inspires hope, reduces stigma, and empowers women in or seeking recovery for substance use and other behavioural health disorders.

 Marcia Anderson (BA, BEd),

 Marcia is a highly skilled and creative educator with 25 years of experience working in educational centres in British Columbia and Alberta.
 Marcia has developed numerous curricula, year plans and educational resources.
 Her approach to curriculum development is evidence-informed and student-centred.
 She prioritizes the creation of active, real-world learning opportunities that meet the needs of visual, aural and tactile learners and that support students’ ability to reflect upon and apply their learning.
 Marcia holds a Bachelor of Education, a Bachelor of Arts in Child & Youth Care, and a Certificate in Early Childhood Administration.
 She brings a robust understanding of pedagogy and a passion for education to InsideOut’s curriculum development and education outreach projects.